On the heat content functional and its critical domains: Introduction and main results

-The fact that the only (compact) isoparametric tubes of $\real n, {\bf H}^n$ and $\sphere n_+$ are the geodesic balls (in which case the leaves are geodesic spheres, and the singular leaf is simply a point, the center of the ball) is a consequence of a classical result due to Cartan, or else, it follows from the classical Alexandrov theorem and from its generalization to ${\bf H}^n$ and $\sphere n_+$ (see \cite{MoRos}), to the effect that the only embedded mean curvature hypersurfaces of those spaces are geodesic spheres.
+The fact that the only (compact) isoparametric tubes of $\real n, {\bf H}^n$ and $\sphere n_+$ are the geodesic balls (in which case the leaves are geodesic spheres, and the singular leaf is simply a point, the center of the ball) is a consequence of a classical result due to Cartan; it also follows from the classical Alexandrov theorem and from its generalization to ${\bf H}^n$ and $\sphere n_+$ (see \cite{MoRos}), to the effect that the only embedded, constant mean curvature hypersurfaces of those spaces are geodesic spheres.
 That is why the full geometric meaning of criticality is perhaps not seen on those spaces.

-It is already seen, however, on the whole sphere, which hosts a reasonably large, and quite interesting, variety of isoparametric tubes which are not geodesic balls: the simplest such family is given by domains bounded by Clifford tori (products of spheres of appropriate radii).
-More generally (at least when the boundary is connected) it follows from the classical theory that isoparametric tubes in the sphere are precisely those bounded by an isoparametric hypersurface, that is, a hypersurface having constant principal curvatures.
+It is already seen, however, on the whole sphere $\sphere n$, which hosts a reasonably large, and quite interesting, variety of isoparametric tubes which are not geodesic balls: the simplest such family is given by domains bounded by Clifford tori (products of spheres of appropriate radii).
+More generally, it follows from the classical theory that isoparametric tubes in the sphere are bounded by isoparametric hypersurfaces, that is, hypersurfaces having constant principal curvatures (we will be more precise in Theorem \ref{inthesphere} below).
 For general facts about isoparametric hypersurfaces, see for example \cite{Tho}.
 The classification of isoparametric hypersurfaces in the sphere is a classical problem in differential geometry which started from Cartan in the 30's (\cite{Car}) and which, after several important intermediate results, has been completed only recently (\cite{Ch}).

 Thus, as a result of our findings and thanks to the collective efforts leading to the final classification \cite{Ch}, the family of critical domains in the whole sphere can be completely classified, and is in fact much larger than the family of geodesic balls.
 Criticality for the heat content, in $\sphere n$, implies in particular that any component of the boundary is a smooth algebraic variety, more precisely, it is the zero set of the restriction to $\sphere n$ of a harmonic polynomial in $\real{n+1}$ satisfying precise algebraic conditions ({\it Cartan-M\"untzner polynomials}).
 We will briefly summarize the main facts about isoparametric foliations on the sphere in section \ref{inthesphere}.